Min River (Sichuan): History

-Located along the Min River is the oldest surviving water management scheme built by hydraulic engineer Li Bing, helping to greatly expand the power of the Qin state, and triggering a population boom in the Chengdu plain.
+Located along the Min River is the oldest surviving water management scheme built by hydraulic engineer Li Bing, helping to significantly expand the power of the Qin state and triggering a population boom in the Chengdu plain.
 It was built about 2,300 years ago.
-The first western academic to research its history was Joseph Needham.
+The first Western academic to research its history was Joseph Needham.
 The scheme became known as the Dujiangyan Irrigation System.

 Dams

 The Min is being heavily developed, primarily for hydroelectric power.
-A total of 27 dams are completed, under construction or planned for the river, as of March 2014.
+Twenty-seven dams have been completed, are under construction, or are planned for the river as of March 2014.
 Those dams are listed below from downstream to upstream.